JacquesCarette/Drasil/code/Drasil.md

 - **Classes.Core**: The 'core' classes which abstract over HasUID, HasShortName, HasRefAddress, HasSymbol.

-- **SymbolAlphabet**: The long names of many symbols, and even some short ones (because of the tag) is inconvenient; provides some short-hand way of referring to them.
+- **ShortHands**: The long names of many symbols, and even some short ones (because of the tag) is inconvenient; provides some short-hand way of referring to them.

 - **Expr**: mathematical expressions.
 And also domain descriptions and real intervals.